-The prospective financial statements do not provide for a forecast net movement in the market value of collections, as data are not readily available for assumptions regarding the future market value of collections assets.
+The prospective financial statements do not provide for a forecast net movement in the market value of collection, due to data not being readily available for assumptions regarding the future market value of collections assets.
 Revaluation of collection assets is a non-cash item.
-The most recent revaluation of the Art Collection took place during the final quarter of the 2020/21 financial year, and the next Heritage Collection revaluation is to take place during the 2023/2024 financial year.
-The revaluation conducted during the 2019/20 year resulted in a reduction in value of heritage items of \$1,273,084
+The next revaluation of the Art Collection will take place during the final guarter of the 2023/24 financial year, and the next Heritage Collection revaluation is to take place during the 2024/25 financial year.
+The revaluation of the art collection conducted during the 2020/21 year resulted in an increase in the value of the art collection of \$1,526,862